Google Docs provides you with options to change many of the settings and formats for objects in your documents.

 Our guide continues below with additional information on changing table border colors in Google Docs, as well as pictures of these steps.

-How to Switch the Color of Your Google Docs Table Border
+How to Switch the Color of Your Google Docs Table Border (Guide with Pictures)

 The steps in this article were performed in the desktop version of the Google Chrome Web browser, but will also work in other desktop browsers like Safari or Firefox.